 - Clear prioritization of tasks.
 Make sure people know what’s important.

 - Solid estimates.
-Give people the freedom to estimate in ranges and you’ll not only create more accurate schedules, but you’ll also highlight the uncertainly in your project plan.
+Give people the freedom to estimate in ranges and you’ll not only create more accurate schedules, but you’ll also highlight the uncertainty in your project plan.

 - Risk awareness.
 Involve resources in the project planning and delivery processes and encourage open discussions about the biggest risks to your project